 The bridge is located right next to Cristo Rei; a replica of Christ the Redeemer and given to Portugal as a gift from Brazil.

-No trip to Portugal is complete without visiting Sintra as it really is one of the most stunning places to visit around Lisbon.
-After lusting after pictures of Sintra on Instagram, I knew I’d have to see it!
+No trip to Portugal is complete without visiting Sintra, it really is one of the most Instagrammable places in Lisbon.
+After lusting over pictures of Sintra on Instagram, I knew I had to see it for myself!

 Full of ancient castles and fascinating history, Sintra almost looks like it’s been plucked straight out of a fairytale.
 Sintra is a UNESCO World Heritage Site and, it’s undeniable beauty provides a welcome break from the city.